rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 ## 4.225.3 General rule

 <a name="4.225.3.1">4.225.3.1</a> Transcribe a date of impression or other manufacture as part of this element only if it has not been treated as the [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), etc. and only if it applies, or is likely to apply, to all copies of the edition or issue being cataloged.
 Such situations will occur only rarely.
-Dates of impression or other manufacture associated with a substantially unchanged impression of an edition or issue may be transcribed in a [Note on item](/DCRMR/ppdm/notes-on-items/Note-on-item/) if considered important.
+Dates of impression or other manufacture associated with a substantially unchanged impression of an edition or issue may be transcribed in a [Note on item](/DCRMR/notes-on-items/Note-on-item/) if considered important (see [10.20.3.1](/DCRMR/notes-on-items/Note-on-item/#10.20.3.1).

 # 4.225.4-4.225.91 Alternative rules